 Back matter often includes a selection (or all) of the following:

 - Author acknowledgements (author thanks/reflections on writing the book)

 - About the Author page (a short biography and/or list of other published, or soon to be published books)

 - References/bibliography (essential to credit any original sources used when writing the book, especially in nonfiction)

 - First chapter of another published (or soon to be published) book, especially the next instalment in a series

 - Social media links (extremely useful for directing readers to external platforms and building on the author-reader relationship)

-One of the major benefits of self publishing is that the (proofread!) front and back matter can be personalised to the author’s preferences, and then amended for the life of the book.
-An author can either add their front and back matter to the Word manuscript, or send it to the formatter separately.
+One of the major benefits of self publishing is that authors can personalise their front and back matter to their preferences, and amend them for the life of the book.
+An author can either add their front and back matter to the Word manuscript, or send it to the formatter separately (clearly labelled and proofread!).

 Many indie authors choose to include images/graphics/illustrations in their self published books, for example, chapter heading images, their publisher’s logo, or original illustrations.
 These can usually all be accommodated during the formatting stage (providing the images/graphics/illustrations are the desired size and format for the software and there are no other restrictions).
 Vellum accepts JPEG, TIFF, PNG or PDF as its preferred formats.